René Magritte: Early life

 René Magritte was born in Lessines, in the province of Hainaut in Belgium, in 1898.
 He was the oldest son of Léopold Magritte, a tailor and textile merchant, and Régina (née Bertinchamps), who was a milliner before she got married.
 Little is known about Magritte's early life.
 He began lessons in drawing in 1910.

-On 24 February 1912, his mother died by suicide, drowning herself in the River Sambre at Châtelet.
+On 24 February 1912, his mother drowned herself in the River Sambre at Châtelet.
 It was not her first suicide attempt.
 Her body was not discovered until 12 March, 16 days later.
-According to a legend, 13-year-old Magritte was present when her body was retrieved from the water, but recent research has discredited this story, which may have originated with the family nurse.
+It was suggested that 13-year-old Magritte was present when her body was retrieved from the water, but later research discredited this story, which may have originated with the family nurse.
 Supposedly, when his mother was found, her dress was covering her face, an image that has been suggested as the source of several of Magritte's paintings in 1927–28 of people with cloth obscuring their faces, including Les Amants.

 Career

 Magritte's earliest paintings, which date to about 1915, were Impressionistic.
 In 1916–18, he studied at the Académie Royale des Beaux-Arts in Brussels, under Constant Montald, but found the instruction uninspiring.
 He also took classes at the Académie Royale from the painter and poster designer Gisbert Combaz.
 The paintings he produced between 1918 and 1924 were influenced by Futurism and the figurative Cubism of Metzinger.

 From December 1920 to September 1921, Magritte served in the Belgian infantry in the Flemish town of Beverlo near Leopoldsburg.
 In 1922, he married Georgette Berger, whom he had met as a child in 1913.
 Also in 1922, the poet Marcel Lecomte showed Magritte a reproduction of Giorgio de Chirico's The Song of Love (painted in 1914).
 The work brought Magritte to tears; he described this as "one of the most moving moments of my life: my eyes saw thought for the first time".
 The paintings of the Belgian symbolist painter William Degouve de Nuncques have also been noted as an influence on Magritte, specifically The Blind House (1892) and Magritte's variations or series on The Empire of Lights.

 In 1922–23, Magritte worked as a draughtsman in a wallpaper factory, and he was a poster and advertisement designer until 1926, when a contract with Galerie Le Centaure in Brussels made it possible for him to paint full-time.
-In 1926, Magritte produced his first surreal painting, The Lost Jockey (Le jockey perdu), and in 1927 he held his first solo exhibition in Brussels.
-It was poorly reviewed.
+In 1926, Magritte produced his first surreal painting, The Lost Jockey (Le jockey perdu).